mzguntalan/zephyr/README.md

 you write short, simple, declarative neural networks quickly and easily with minimal learning curve.

-**For those coming from other frameworks**: The main difference is that this oriented towards writing in an FP-style.
+**For those coming from other frameworks**: The main difference is that zephyr is oriented towards writing in an FP-style.
 No initialization of models is needed because models or nets are just regular functions - no need for separate init/build/construct and a call/forward; just one call that includes everything.